nikokozak/p5_template/README.md

 # threejs_template
-A basic, dev-mode template for Threejs with Webpack, Typescript and a webpack-web-server.
-Makes it simple to start playing with a basic ThreeJS setup including Omni controls without having to trudge through Webpack or Threejs setup.
+A basic, dev-mode template for P5.js with Webpack, Typescript and a webpack-web-server.
+Makes it simple to start playing with a basic P5.js setup including Omni controls without having to trudge through Webpack or P5.js setup.

 ## Usage
-1. `degit nikokozak/threejs_template <target_dir>`
+1. `degit nikokozak/p5_template <target_dir>`
 2. `cd <target_dir>`
 3. `npm install`
 4. `git init`